sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 When you receive your SidecarTridge Kickstart emulator kit, carefully unbox and inspect the components to ensure everything is included and in good condition.
 All kits should contain the following items:

-1. **SidecarTridge ROM Emulator Board soldered onto the Carrier Board**: This is the main component that will replace the ROM chips on your Atari ST motherboard.
+1. **SidecarTridge ROM Emulator Board soldered onto the Carrier Board**: This is the main component that will replace the Kickstart ROM chip on your Amiga motherboard.
 2. **RESCUE cable and push button**: This cable allows you to connect an external push button to the SidecarTridge Kickstart emulator for entering rescue mode.

 The board and the sticker on the box contain a QR code that links to the SidecarTridge Kickstart documentation website, providing access to the quickstart, user guide, compatibility information, and other resources.